French language in Minnesota: Today

 In present-day Minnesota, French is maintained alive through bilingual education options and French-language classes in universities and schools.
 It is also promoted by local associations and groups such as AFRAN (Association des Français du Nord), who support events such as the Chautauqua Festival in Huot, an event celebrating the French heritage of local communities.

 In 2012, a Franco-fête Festival was held in Minneapolis.
 Similar events take place every year throughout the state of Minnesota.

 Since Minnesota shares a border with French-speaking areas of Canada, French exchanges remain common.
 In 2004, an estimated 35% of Minnesota's production was being exported to Francophone countries (Canada, France, Belgium and Switzerland).

 International relations

-Two French-language consulates are active in Minnesota: the Belgian Consulate in Saint Paul, and the Canadian Consulate in Minneapolis.
+Two French-language consulates are active in Minnesota: the Belgian Consulate in Saint Paul (also Dutch Speaking) and the Canadian Consulate in Minneapolis.

 An Alliance Française and an annex of the Association américaine des professeurs de français (AATF) are also present in Minneapolis.